SayedBaladoh/Leader-Election-in-Distributed-Systems-using-Redis-ZooKeeper-Spring-Cloud-Kubernetes/leader-election-in-distributed-system-redis/README.md

 Check the logs.

-try to stop the leader instance.
+Try to stop the leader instance and check logs for other instance.

 ---